withastro/astro/packages/integrations/vue/README.md

 });
 ```

-This will enable rendering both Vue and Vue JSX components.
-To customize the Vue JSX compiler, options can be passed instead of a boolean.
+This will enable rendering for both Vue and Vue JSX components.
+To customize the Vue JSX compiler, pass an options object instead of a boolean.
 See the `@vitejs/plugin-vue-jsx` [docs](https://github.com/vitejs/vite/tree/main/packages/plugin-vue-jsx) for more details.